stevebrownlee/vps-setup/README.md

 After you've added that line in...

 1. Hit `ctrl+x` to exit.
-1. You'll be prompted to save the file, so just hit enter.
+1. You'll be prompted to save the file.
+Press `y` to verify the save.
-1. Then press `y` to verify the save.
+1. Hit enter

 ### Transferring ownership